jpweiser/mandom/README.md

 <h4>To install:</h4>
 Currently there are two ways to install.
-One is to use the included shell script, install.sh -- This is a work in progress, and care should be taken prior to running it to ensure it installs where and how you would like it to.
+One is to use the included shell script, install.sh -- This is a work in progress, and as such, care should be taken prior to running it to ensure it installs where and how you would like it to.

 Currently the install script assumes you want to create a new subdirectory to